Vegetable Guide

 Key Recommendations

 You should consider your appetite and metabolism to analyze how much food should be suitable for you.
-At least 25% of your plate should be vegetables.
 We also provide a reference for a recommended vegetable amount according to age, as below.
 You can consider it while deciding.

 Vegetable Type | 1 Serving Size equal to: |